Oct 07, 2025 |

 Selecting the right one-way video interview software is crucial for maximising efficiency and ensuring a smooth candidate experience.
 Here are features to prioritise:

-Effectively implementing one way video interviews ensures a fair, efficient, and professional recruitment experience.
+Effectively implementing one-way video interviews helps recruiters create a fair, efficient, and professional candidate screening experience while maintaining consistency across evaluations.

-Limit interviews to 15-30 minutes with 6-8 questions to maintain candidate engagement and encourage concise, high-quality responses.
+Limit interviews to 15–30 minutes with 6–8 targeted questions.
+This helps maintain candidate engagement and encourages clear, high-quality responses.

-Give candidates clear guidance on timing, technical setup, and recording environment.
-Practice questions or trial runs can help reduce anxiety and technical issues.
+Offer detailed guidance on response time limits, technical requirements, and recording environment.
+Including practice questions or trial runs can reduce candidate anxiety and prevent technical issues.

-Use structured evaluation criteria and scoring rubrics to reduce bias.
-Encourage multiple reviewers for collaborative and consistent assessment.
+Apply structured scoring criteria and evaluation rubrics to reduce bias.
+Involving multiple reviewers can further improve consistency and fairness in decision-making.

-Confirm receipt, provide updates on next steps, and offer feedback when possible to enhance the candidate experience and strengthen your employer brand.
+Confirm interview submissions, share updates on next steps, and provide feedback when possible.
+Timely communication improves the candidate experience and strengthens your employer brand.

-Monitor metrics such as completion rates, time-to-hire, and feedback from candidates and hiring teams.
-Use insights to refine questions, instructions, and workflow.
+Track metrics such as completion rates, time-to-hire, and candidate feedback.
+Use these insights to refine interview questions, instructions, and your overall video interview workflow.

 One-way interviews for recruiters can be used at multiple stages: